Chicago State University: Rankings

+Undergraduate admissions

+In 2025, CSU accepted 40.5% of undergraduate applicants, with those enrolled having an average 3.18 high school GPA and standardized test scores with an average 860 SAT score (bottom 25% of scores; 72% submitting), or an average 17 ACT score (bottom 29% of scores; 82% submitting).

+Graduation rates

+In May 2016, CSU's graduation rate had dropped to 11 percent.
+The university has historically been the subject of criticism from legislators and accreditors for low graduation rates hovering between 13 and 21 percent.
+As result, some have suggested that Chicago State could be merged with another Chicago-area university, like Northeastern Illinois University or the City Colleges of Chicago.
+In 2025, according to US News & World Report, Chicago State had an 11 percent graduation rate within a four-year period of study.

 Buildings

 Emil and Patricia A. Jones Convocation Center

-The Emil and Patricia Jones Convocation Center is a 7,000-seat multi-purpose on-campus arena started on October 4, 2004, and completed in 2007.
-The arena hosts the Chicago State University Cougars basketball teams and replaces the Jacoby D. Dickens Athletic Center, which only had capacity to seat 2,500 persons.
-Among sporting events, the convocation center houses concerts, conferences, and special citywide events.
-The convocation center is unique among Illinois university athletic projects because Chicago State University did not have to raise any money for the project.
+The Emil and Patricia Jones Convocation Center is a 7,000-seat multi-purpose on-campus arena was completed in 2007 after three years of construction.
+It replaced the Jacoby D. Dickens Athletic Center, which only seated 2,500.

 Jacoby Dickens Center

 The Jacoby D. Dickens Center (JDC) is home of the Chicago State University Department of Intercollegiate Athletics.
 The building was built in 1971 and was formerly known as the CSU Athletics Building until 1995, when it was dedicated to renowned Chicago businessman Jacoby D. Dickens.
 It contains a 2,500-seat gymnasium, three swimming pools, a fitness center, eight locker rooms, three classrooms, a dance studio, an auxiliary and a multipurpose gymnasium.
 In addition, the building is home to CSU's athletic department and the university's Health and Physical Education and Recreation (HPER) department.